This post is about all the great things you can do in New York City in the Winter, updated for 2023.

 Attend a Free TV Show Taping

-Totally free, and totally fun!
-And totally easier to get a seat in January when the tourist season is over.
+This is totally free and totally fun and in January it is easier to get a seat when the tourist season is over.

-See our post on New York TV show tapings along with how you can get tickets.
+See our post on all the New York TV show tapings and how you can score tickets.

 Explore Central Park